tech-monarch/marzive-oracle/README.md

 ## Troubleshooting

 - If you encounter a "Gemini API key not found" error, ensure you've set the `GEMINI_API_KEY` environment variable correctly.
-- If the API server fails to start, check that port 5000 is not in use by another application.
+- If the frontend cannot connect to the API, ensure the serverless function is deployed and accessible at `/api/chat`.
-- If the frontend cannot connect to the API, ensure the API server is running and check for CORS issues.
+- If using Vercel locally, make sure `vercel dev` is running and you are accessing the correct local URL.

 ## License